Chocobozzz/PeerTube/ARCHITECTURE.md

    user asks its pod -> user pod asks origin video pod -> origin video pod responds with the informations -> user pod responds to the user (and puts in cache the informations ?).
 We could extend this scheme with other informations
   * Redondance: if the origin pod is down, the video is not accessible anymore (no tracker/seeds).
 We could imagine a redondance between pods that keep seeding the video
   * Server could transcode the video to lower qualities (cost in CPU and disk space)
-  * Server could seed at the demand: for now the server seeds all the videos but it has two drawbacks:
-    - Seeding has a cost (if a pod has 1000 videos it could be an issue)
-    - After a restart the server has to reseed all the videos (with 1000 videos it could long) If this solution is choosen, the frontend has to notify the origin pod that it has to seed the video
   * Add subtitles to videos
   * Avoid stocking friends URL schemes (http/https)